No worries, you have come to the right place. Maybe you have questions like these:

 “But My Friend Told Me that I Didn’t Want To Have

 Board Members Very Involved In MY BUSINESS!”

 I hate to be the one to inform you, but your friend told you wrong.
-Nonprofit organizations that do well and that continue to thrive are those that have high performing board members that invest in building a strong organization.
+Nonprofit organizations that do well and continue to thrive have high performing board members who invest in building a healthy organization.

 But wait a minute…

 • How are YOU investing in your board?

-• Does your board really know what they are doing?
+• Does your board know what they are doing?

 • Do you know what you are doing?

 • Are your board members guessing what they are supposed to be doing?